RasoulZamani/Django_SocialNetwork/README.md

-Also frontend improved by **Bootstrap** confirming pasword was done by overwriting clean() validator using get_absolute_url instead of {%url%}template tag. ovwerwriting setup for view was used to reduce number of connection to database.
+Also frontend improved by **Bootstrap** confirming pasword was done by overwriting clean() validator using get_absolute_url instead of {%url%}template tag. overwriting setup for view was used to reduce number of connection to database.
+Error handeling for non-defined urls (404) was done,but for activating you must change debug=False in setting.py.